-The actuarial value of assets is based on the market value of assets with a five-year phase-in of actual investment return in excess of (or less than) expected investment income.
+Asset Valuation Method: The actuarial value of assets is based on the market value of assets with a five-year phase-in of actual investment return in excess of (or less than) expected investment income.
 Expected investment income is determined using the assumed investment return rate and the market value of assets (adjusted for receipts and disbursements during the year).
 The actual investment return for this purpose is determined net of all investment and administrative expenses.
+The actuarial value is further adjusted, if necessary, to be within 20% of the market value.

-Actuarial Cost Method: Normal cost and actuarial accrued liability are calculated on an individual basis and are allocated by service, with normal cost determined as if the current benefit provisions had always been in effect.
+Actuarial Cost Method:Normal cost and actuarial accrued liability are calculated on an individual basis and are allocated by salary, with normal cost determined as if the current benefit provisions had always been in effect.
 Entry age is determined as the age at member's enrollment in TFFR.
-In the calculation of the normal cost, the benefit provisions applicable to future Tier 2 members were used.
 The actuarial accrued liability is the difference between the total present value of future benefits and the actuarial present value of future normal costs.
 The unfunded actuarial accrued liability (UAAL) is the excess of the actuarial accrued liability over the actuarial value of assets.

-Amortization Period and Method: The GASB Annual Required Contribution (ARC) is determined as the sum of (a) the employer normal cost rate, and (b) a level percentage of payroll required to amortize the unfunded actuarial accrued liability over 30 years.
-If the calculated ARC is less than the 10.75% statutory employer contribution rate, the 10.75% rate will be treated as the ARC.
-The 30-year period is an open period, and does not decrease in subsequent valuations.
+Amortization Period and Method: The GASB Annual Required Contribution (ARC) is determined as the sum of (a) the employer normal cost rate, and (b) a level percentage of payroll required to amortize the unfunded actuarial accrued liability over a closed 30-year period that began July 1,